Mynksharma/Blood_Care/README.md

 # Blood_Care
+🩸 BloodCare – Blood Bank Management System

-A web app that connects blood seekers with hospitals.
-Users can search available blood groups and raise requests.
-Hospitals can update their blood inventory, helping seekers quickly find matching blood types and nearby hospitals in emergencies.
+A web-based application that connects blood seekers with hospitals efficiently.
+Users can search for available blood groups across registered hospitals and raise requests in emergencies.
+Hospitals can submit and update their blood inventory, making it easy for seekers to find the nearest matching donor location.
+The platform streamlines the communication between hospitals and those in urgent need of blood.

+Tech Stack: HTML, CSS, JavaScript, PHP, MySQL

+Key Features:

+Search and filter hospitals by blood group availability

+Request blood units directly from hospitals

+Hospital login to manage and update available blood groups

+Responsive and user-friendly UI for both seekers and hospitals